Flawed EU engine tests caught in VW headlights

 The U.S. test regime differs in some details but not its predictability - which is why VW was able to go further by programming an illegal “defeat device” to spot tests and temporarily suppress NOx emissions that were otherwise up to 40 times the legal limit.

-VW’s secret test mode was even referred to internally as the “dyno calibration”, according to the U.S. findings, uncontested by the German firm.
-Bowing to mounting pressure, Chief Executive Martin Winterkorn resigned on Wednesday.
+VW’s secret test mode was even referred to internally as the “dyno calibration”, according to the U.S. findings, which the German firm has not contested.
+Chief Executive Martin Winterkorn is apologising almost daily as he fights for his job.

-Linked to heart disease and respiratory problems, NOx pollution is blamed for hundreds of thousands of premature deaths in the United States and Europe.
+Linked to heart disease and respiratory problems, NOx pollution is blamed for hundreds of thousands of premature deaths in the U.S. and Europe.

-VW’s disclosure that the offending software was installed in 11 million vehicles globally has heightened fears that test manipulation is commonplace in Europe among major manufacturers.
+VW’s disclosure that the illegal software was installed in 11 million vehicles globally has heightened fears that test manipulation is commonplace in Europe among major manufacturers.

 The mismatch was particularly glaring for diesel NOx emissions, often five times the legal limit.
 EU officials, lawmakers, governments and auto lobbyists have been haggling over the findings ever since.